What is a dislocated shoulder?

 - Falling on your shoulder or outstretched arm

 - Seizures and electric shocks, which can cause muscle contractions that pull the arm out of place

-Who gets a dislocated shoulder?
+Who is at risk for a dislocated shoulder?

 A dislocated shoulder can happen to anyone, but they are more common in young men, who are more often involved in sports and other physical activities.
 Elderly people, especially women, are also at higher risk because they are more likely to fall.

 What are the symptoms of a dislocated shoulder?